Ranney and Emel Songu Mize Graduate Division

-- Free admission to the Catalyst Quartet performance on UNO’s Musical Excursions series.
+- Free access to the virtual Catalyst Quartet performance on UNO’s Musical Excursions series.

-- Free admission to the Aizuri Quartet performance on the Friends of Music series.
+- Free access to the virtual Aizuri Quartet performance on the Friends of Music series.

 - Detailed comment sheets from each of the Guest Artist Judges.

 - Perform in the Judges’ Masterclasses on Saturday, March 20, 2021, led by our Guest Artist Judges.
-Participation in the Judges’ Masterclasses is open to all registered ensembles, regardless of preliminary round results.
+Participation in the Judges’ Masterclasses is open to all registered ensembles.
 Space may be limited depending on the number of applicants.
 More information, including masterclass schedules, will be sent via email.

 All festival and prize related travel costs are the responsibility of the competing ensemble.
 For out-of-town ensembles, please contact us if you have questions or concerns regarding accommodations and/or travel.
 See our Resources Page or contact Jaren Atherholt (email@example.com) for ideas and more information.

-- Comment sheets and video footage will be provided within six weeks of the festival.
+- Comment sheets will be provided within six weeks of the festival.